Step into the past and experience the richness of our local history, preserved through artifacts, photographs, documents, and engaging stories.

 Join Us

 All are welcome at our membership meetings, which take place on the third Monday of each month at 6pm, May - October.
-For now, we are meeting at the Princeton Library, 424 W. Water St.
+We meet at the Folklore Museum, 630 W. Water St. Princeton.

 We are funded entirely by donations, fundraisers, and membership dues.
 Please consider becoming a member and/or making a donation!